HP says Oracle violated contract, seeks billions

 The case in the Superior Court of the State of California, County of Santa Clara is Hewlett-Packard Company v.
 Oracle Corporation, No. 11-CV-203163.

-Reporting by Dan Levine; Editing by Tim Dobbyn and Lisa Von Ahn
+Reporting by Dan Levine and Poornima Gupta; Editing by Tim Dobbyn, Lisa Von Ahn and Edwina Gibbs